polterguy/phosphorusfive/README.md

 to [vist it here](https://home.gaiasoul.com) - However, be warned, I am running this thing out of my living room, on an old discarded laptop, with a plain average internet connection.

+## Examples

+You can also find a more professional type of [example server installation of Phosphorus Five here](https://samples.gaiasoul.com/).
+However, without a username/password to the server, there's not really much you can do, besides checking out the _"Hello World"_ application, and seeing my publicly deployed apps/data.

 ## Hire me

 Need more training or personal assistance in regards to Phosphorus Five, don't hesitate to pass me an email.